diggr/pit/README.rst

 Requirements
 ------------

-This Software was tested with Python 3.5 and 3.6.
+This software was tested on Linux with Python 3.5 and 3.6.

 Installation
 ------------